GoogleCloudPlatform/gcsfuse/docs/semantics.md

 actor in the meantime.)
 There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

-If a new generation number is assigned to the GCS object due to a flush from an inode, the source generation number of the inode is updated and the inode ID remains stable.
+If a new generation number is assigned to a GCS object due to a flush from an inode, the source generation number of the inode is updated and the inode ID remains stable.
 Otherwise, if a new generation is created by another machine or in some other manner from the local machine, the new generation is treated as